antrea-io/antrea/docs/gke-installation.md

 2. Download and Update Antrea YAML

     Deploy a released version of Antrea from the [list of releases](https://github.com/vmware-tanzu/antrea/releases).
-Note that GKE support was added in release 0.5.0, which means you can not pick a release older than 0.5.0.
+Note that GKE support was added in release 0.5.0, which means you cannot pick a release older than 0.5.0.
 For any given release `<TAG>` (e.g. `v0.5.0`), get the Antrea GKE deployment yaml at:

     ````